gloriapul/hobby_sprout/design/concepts/MilestoneTracker/test-output.md

 2. Generating steps using LLM
 3. Received steps from the LLM
 4. Listing generated steps
-   1. Define your podcast's niche within world issues and target audience
+   1. Define the specific niche and target audience for your world issues podcast
-   2. Outline the format and style of your podcast (e.g., interview, solo narration, panel discussion)
+   2. Outline the format, structure, and episode length for your podcast
-   3. Research and select reliable sources for world issue information
+   3. Research and identify reliable sources for accurate world issue information
-   4. Develop a content calendar for your first 5-10 episodes
+   4. Develop a content calendar with potential episode topics and guests
+   5. Acquire basic podcasting equipment including a microphone and headphones
-   5. Learn the basics of audio recording and editing software
+   6. Learn fundamental audio recording and editing techniques using free or affordable software
-   6. Acquire a decent microphone and headphones
-   7. Record and edit your first pilot episode
+   7. Practice recording and editing sample episodes to refine your skills
-   8. Get feedback on your pilot episode from trusted sources
-   9. Refine your recording and editing process based on feedback
+   8. Create compelling show notes and episode titles that attract listeners
-   10. Choose a podcast hosting platform
+   9. Choose a podcast hosting platform and submit your podcast to major directories
-   11. Create cover art and descriptive show notes for your podcast
-   12. Publish your first episode and promote it through social media and relevant communities ✓ All 12 generated steps pass quality validation
+   10. Promote your podcast on social media and relevant online communities ✓ All 10 generated steps pass quality validation
 5. Removing one generated step
-   ✓ Removed one generated step; 11 remaining
+   ✓ Removed one generated step; 9 remaining
 5. Action requirements satisfied: LLM-generated steps meet quality criteria
 ----- output end -----
 Action: generateSteps produces quality steps via LLM ... ok (2s)